Gothic cathedrals and churches: Gothic Revival

 The particular attractions of Gothic cathedrals and churches began to be rediscovered in the early 19th century.
-One major reason was the enormous success of the novel The Hunchback of Notre-Dame(1831) by Victor Hugo.
+One major reason was the enormous success of the novel The Hunchback of Notre-Dame (1831) by Victor Hugo.
 The French writer Prosper Mérimée was designed by King Louis Philippe I to classify and, where possible, restore Gothic cathedrals and churches.
 He commissioned Eugène Viollet-le-Duc, and began with the restoration of Vézelay Abbey.
 Even larger projects launched for the restoration of Sainte-Chapelle, the Basilica of Saint-Denis and Notre-Dame de Paris.
 Some of the restoration was made more on the basis of imagination than historical accuracy; so many cumulative modifications had been made over the centuries, that it was impossible to recreate any church exactly as it was at any one particular time, as Viollet-le-Duc acknowledged.
 He was criticized in particular for designing a taller and more ornate spire to the Notre Dame Cathedral to replace the original 13th-century spire, which had been removed in 1786.
 He was also criticized for replacing the sculpture of gargoyles, chimeras and other mythical creatures, which had been removed in the 18th century, with new versions.

 In the mid-19th century, several notable Gothic cathedrals and churches were constructed in Europe and beyond.
 These included the Basilica of St. Clotilde (1846–57) in Paris, by the architect Leon Vautrin.
-This church served as a model for the facade of another new church, Sacred Heart Cathedral, built in Guangzhou, China between 1863 and 1868, financed in part by contributions from French Emperor Napoleon III.
+This church served as a model for the façade of another new church, Sacred Heart Cathedral, built in Guangzhou, China between 1863 and 1868, financed in part by contributions from French Emperor Napoleon III.

-In the 20th century, Neo-Gothic cathedrals were constructed, particularly by the Episcopal Church in the United States, taking advantage of the new technologies of iron and steel construction and reinforced concrete. combined with traditional forms.
+In the 20th century, Neo-Gothic cathedrals were constructed, particularly by the Episcopal Church in the United States, taking advantage of the new technologies of iron and steel construction and reinforced concrete, combined with traditional forms.
 Examples include the National Cathedral in Washington, D.C. (begun 1907) and Grace Cathedral in San Francisco (1928–1964).
 Construction of the National Cathedral in Washington, D.C. in 1907, but was still underway at the beginning of the 21st century.
 The rose window (1977) was dedicated by President Jimmy Carter and Queen Elizabeth II of the United Kingdom.